Geraint/vim-notes/fugitive.md

 Status | `:Gstatus` |
 Jump to next file (in Gstatus buffer) | `<c-n>`
-Jump to previous file (in Gstatus buffer) | `<c-p>` For currently selected file(s) (in Gstatus buffer), add to/remove from git index | '-' | multiple files can be added/removed in visual mode
+Jump to previous file (in Gstatus buffer) | `<c-p>` For file(s) under cursor (in Gstatus buffer), add to/remove from git index | '-' | multiple files can be added/removed in visual mode.
+Not that `:Git add .` is faster if you have a lot of files
+Open file under cursor | <CR> |

 ## Staging and unstaging